clean-energy-tools/ev-charging-use-specification-code/docsite/documents/index.html.md

 However, the specification simply documents data types.
 It does not provide anything a coder can directly use in code.

-To facilitate coders creating applications with these data types this project creates the following assets:
+To facilitate coders creating applications with these data types this project offers the following assets:

 * JSON Schema's in both JSON and YAML format corresponding to the types published by the _EV Charging Use Data Specification_ specification
 * A Node.js package containing
     * TypeScript types corresponding to those schema's
     * Data validation code for each of the data types
-    * Serialization into JSON, YAML or CSV
+    * Serialization into JSON, YAML or CSV of singleton values or arrays
-    * Deserialization from JSON, YAML or CSV
+    * Deserialization from JSON, YAML or CSV of singleton values or arrays

-The schema's can be used to generate code for other languages, using corresponding code generation tools.
+The schema's can be used to generate code for other languages using corresponding code generation tools.
 This project is eager to accept such contributions.

 Type name | Schema files | Documentation
 ----------|--------------|--------------